 Nori, the thin "paper" made from seaweed, is an integral part of any sushi roll, quinoa or otherwise.
 It's so thin and seems so fragile, but it's remarkably pliable.
 (So don't be like me and wait for four years to finally get around to using it!)

 The filling goes neatly into the center.
 Then you pick up the edge of the sushi mat, which aids immensely in the rolling process.
 If you don't have a bamboo mat, they are super inexpensive and you can find them at practically any Asian market or kitchen store, and even some grocery stores.
 They only cost a few dollars and do make rolling much easier.
 I got this one from Amazon.

 Cut the rolls into 6-8 pieces with a very sharp knife.
 (Amateur tip: cut these while they are still wrapped in plastic because it helps them stay together.)
 And all that's left to do is stir together the sauce and start noshing!

-- 1 cup uncooked quinoa, rinsed well
+- 1 cup quinoa uncooked, rinsed well

-- 1 1/2 cups water
+- 1 ½ cups water

-- 1/2 cup rice vinegar
+- ½ cup rice vinegar

-- 2 teaspoons honey
+- 2 teaspoons agave syrup or honey

 - 2 teaspoons salt